thaninacbn/Liver_ST/doc/Statdesc.md

  A function that computes Highly Variables Genes and/or Spatially Variable Genes in a sample.
 Adds the list of identified genes to sample metadata.

 **Arguments:**
-`sample`: A Seurat object
+-`sample`: A Seurat object

-`hvg.selection` : Selection method for HVG selection.
+-`hvg.selection` : Selection method for HVG selection.
 Can be “vst”, “mvp” or “disp”. “vst” by default.
-`nfeatures` : Number of features to select as top variable genes `top_nfeatures`: number of features to show on featureplot
+-`nfeatures` : Number of features to select as top variable genes -`top_nfeatures`: number of features to show on featureplot
 - `search_svg`: boolean, if TRUE, will search for Spatially Variable Genes
 - `svg.selection`: selection method for SVG selection. “moransi” by default, can also be “markvariogram”.